 Free ways to enjoy art, cultural, and history Berlin

-These museums and other attractions are a great place to go to experience history, culture, and arts for free in Berlin.
+These museums and other attractions are great places to go to experience history, culture, and arts for free in Berlin.

 Enjoy the art at Palais Populaire